 The Director will also write for the CIS blog; work with students interested in privacy and civil liberties issues; organize research meetings and outreach; and engage in the intellectual life of the Law School generally.

-Qualifications for this position include a strong background in privacy law, familiarity with privacy enhancing technologies and privacy by design principles.
-The Director must have exceptional writing and research skills.
+Qualifications for this position include a strong background in privacy law and policy, familiarity with privacy enhancing technologies, and a commitment to the public interest.
+The Director must have exceptional research, writing and advocacy skills.

-• Conduct and manage original research, advocacy and outreach related to consumer privacy
+- Conduct and manage original research, outreach, and advocacy related to consumer privacy

 o Field, answer, and assign inquiries from the press, officials, industry, non-profits and others related to privacy